Ananas153/Expense-Tracker/README.md

 ## Minor inconvenience:
 For now the update feature require all of the flag.
+After deleting an expense in an existing list, then add a new expense, the new expense have the same ID as an already item.

 ## Possible Improuvement:
   1. Make the requirement for flag in Update feature optional.
   2. Improve the error and edges cases handling, can't just all make them in Main class (I guess).
   3. Add filter by categories feature.